aws/aws-lambda-ruby-runtime-interface-client/README.md

 ## Migration from 2.x to 3.x

+**Important**: Version 2.x is deprecated.
+Please upgrade to version 3.x.
+For more information about Lambda runtime support, see the [AWS Lambda runtimes documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).

-**Change**: Version 3.0.0 introduced a change in how the handler is specified:
+**Breaking Change**: Version 3.0.0 introduced a change in how the handler is specified:

 - **Version 2.x**: Handler was passed as a command line argument
 - **Version 3.x+**: Handler must be specified via the `_HANDLER` environment variable